-It’s that time again, folks: wedding season is upon us.
-Clearly this is cause for celebration,...
+It’s that time again, the wedding season is upon us.
+Clearly, this is cause for celebration, but...

 Auckland Wedding Suits